hemeac/kiwiTechTree/README.md

 ## Super Heavy Boosters Historical - Nexus 2.0.200524 (Partial Support)
 Mod is beautifully modelled and the very definition of MOAR BOOSTERS.
 It appears to be a WIP as RealPlume configs appears to be broken and thus most engines currently fly without plumes with RealPlume installed.
 This will get better support when I get around to fixing the plumes and/or get closer to it in the tech tree.
 Currently shuffled the tech tree nodes.
 Engines have not currently received upgrades.
 Cost rebalancing, mostly made things more expensive and fixed the costs of the fuel tanks.

+## Tantares 23.2
+Reshuffled the tech node.
+Added standard B9 Part Upgrades to parts and engines.
+Note that most non-engine upgrades are separated by the various Soviet programs which have fictional names chosen by Beale.
+Also removes the built-in telemetry experiment due to redundancy.  **If Kerbalism with FeatureScience is installed, it will add custom HDD modules.
+If installed with Coatl Aerospace, aligns the overlapping experiments to similar values (ie. Nerfs the values) as well as limiting the available situations in which the experiment is valid.
+If FeatureRadiation is installed, adds an emitter to the RTG in the Libra Landing Can.**

 ## TD Advanced Propulsion Systems - 0.6.200606 (Partial Support)
 Like the Nexus, this mod is beautiful and promising, but the RealPlume support is currently broken, so I have just moved these later in the nuclear propulsion node and will work on supporting this in a later update.
 If Engine Ignitor is installed, adds custom configs.